auroraai-bot-platform/platform/README.md

 personalised services at the right time in different life situations and events.

+DigiFinland Oy has been responsible for developing an open-source chatbot platform that can be used to develop and maintain chatbots in the AuroraAI network.

 More information about the AuroraAI programme:
 * [AuroraAI national artificial intelligence programme, DigiFinland](https://digifinland.fi/en/our-operations/aurora-ai-national-artificial-intelligence-programme/)
 * [National Artificial Intelligence Programme AuroraAI, Ministry of Finance Finland](https://vm.fi/en/national-artificial-intelligence-programme-auroraai)